 I provide psychotherapy across the lifespan for a variety of concerns including anxiety, mood disorders, interpersonal difficulties, grief and loss, gifted and talented, and learning differences.
-I also divide my time between providing behavioral health and corporate consultation and volunteering as a court-appointed special advocate for child victims of abuse and neglect.
+I also divide my time between providing behavioral health coaching, corporate consultation, and volunteering as a court-appointed special advocate for child victims of abuse and neglect.

 I am consistently praised by clients and fellow providers for my warmth and authenticity.
 I am known for my ability to quickly assess and approach core issues contributing to client difficulties and prompt hope during the challenging growth process.
 My edge is my ability to communicate effectively and provide a compassionate stance while holding clients accountable for their life choices.
 Strong back, soft front, wild heart.
 I respect "the work" and "the process" inherent to self-examination, self-discovery, mechanisms of personal agency, and self-compassion.
 This in turn inspires my clients' confidence and commitment to them as well.

 PhD Counseling Psychology | Fordham University, New York | 2017

 MA Clinical Psychology | Columbia University, New York | 2005